 Our mission: Enhance training opportunities for graduate students and postdoctoral scholars to prepare for careers outside of conventional academic research.

-We are part of an NIH-funded consortium of 17 universities charged with coming up with bold and innovative approaches to increase student and trainee exposure to multiple career options for PhDs.
-The Cornell BEST Program is flexible, customized, and experientially oriented.
+We began as part of an NIH-funded consortium of 17 universities charged with coming up with bold and innovative approaches to increase student and postdoc exposure to multiple career options for PhDs.
+As of 2018-19, Cornell BEST has the support of Cornell's Provost to go university-wide inclusive of all disciplines.
+From the start the Cornell BEST Program has been flexible, customized, and experientially oriented.

-First, we hope to better inform you about the wide variety of career options that require or benefit from advanced scientific training.
-Second, we aim to provide opportunities for graduate students & postdocs to obtain real experience in a chosen career path.
+First, we hope to better inform you about the wide variety of career options that require or benefit from advanced degree training.
+Second, we aim to provide opportunities for doctoral students & postdocs to obtain real experience in a chosen career path.

-Our program aims to engage STEM (science, technology, engineering and math) PhD students and postdocs at two levels:
+Our program aims to engage PhD students and postdocs at two levels:

-To better inform scientists and engineers about the wide variety of career options that require or benefit from advanced scientific training.
-It is our experience that many PhD students come into STEM fields because they “like” them, but liking something is not a career.
+To better inform doctoral students and postdocs about the wide variety of career options that require or benefit from PhD training.
+It is our experience that many PhD students come into their chosen fields because they “like” them, but liking something is not a career.
 Many see academia as the only path forward and become frustrated when it doesn’t feel like a good fit for them or when that path seems closed.
-We hope to help trainees learn about the wide variety of careers in industrial R&D, science communication, science policy, regulatory affairs, and other areas that are available to PhDs as professional scientists.
+We hope to help BEST participants learn about the wide variety of careers including but not limited to industry, non-profits, government, communication, policy, consulting, regulatory affairs, and other areas that are available to PhDs as professionals.
 Perhaps after exploring career paths in more depth, the decision to pursue an academic career is galvanized.
 In any case, it will be a more informed decision and you will have gained additional skills along the way that can help you in any career.

 THE "LUNGO" or "LINGO"

-To provide opportunities for these graduate students & postdocs to obtain real experience in a chosen career path.
+To provide opportunities for graduate students & postdocs to obtain real experience in a chosen career path.
 It might be to learn the 'lingo' of the field to ultimately better communicate with others, or it might be a longer experience.
-This could include BESTernships in industry or startup companies, or experience with science writing, science policy/advocacy, etc. The goal is to give trainees the experience they need to be sure this is the career path they would like to pursue, as well as credible expertise that would increase the chances of obtaining a job in that field.
+This could include BESTernships in industry, non-profits or startup companies, or experience with writing, policy/advocacy, etc. The goal is to give participants the experience needed to be sure this is the career path they would like to pursue, as well as credible expertise that would increase the chances of obtaining a job in that field.

-Trainees can opt for a single pathway (through workshops, courses, customized BESTernships) and/or sample each of the pathways in less detail (primarily through lectures).
-Trainee initiated project experiences are encouraged, subject to program staff approval and available funding.
+There are no requirements in the program, aside from our expectation of professionalism and a commitment to sharing your career outcomes and future advice as an alum once you have found your career.
+Participants can opt to focus a single pathway (through workshops, courses, customized BESTernships) and/or sample each of the pathways in less detail (primarily through lectures).
+Participant initiated project experiences are encouraged, subject to program staff approval and available funding.

 - Connect with us via the application link to help guide us on your needs and interests.
 Don't worry if you do not yet have a fleshed out idea; submitting the incomplete questionnaire (e.g. without filling out the last three questions) will in no way preclude you from a deeper involvement at a later time.